Master of Science - Instructional Design and Technology

 One of the unique and most exciting aspects of the IDT program is that while you will be well grounded in the various aspects of instructional development and technology, you can choose to concentrate on an area with your electives.

-The Department of Instructional Design and Technology at Western Illinois University offers a Bachelor of Science on the Macomb campus.
 There are two emphasis options for students pursuing the Master of Science in Instructional Design: 1) General Instructional Design and Technology Emphasis and 2) Technology Specialist Emphasis.
 The Master of Science courses are offered online and as weekend academies.
 The Master of Science Technology Emphasis courses are all taught online.
 The Master of Science General Instructional Design and Technology Specialist Emphasis can be completed online with careful planning.

 The Department of Engineering Technology offers both a Master of Science in Instructional Design and Technology and Post Baccalaureate Certificates in Instructional Design and Technology.
 Certified teachers who 1) complete the IDT Master’s program with a Technology Specialist emphasis OR complete the Technology Specialist Post Baccalaureate Certificate, and 2) pass the required state tests can also apply for an Illinois State Board of Education Technology Specialist endorsement.